ElfOnWii/CloudstorageEditor/README.md

 # CloudstorageEditor
-A Fortnite Cloudstorage Editor for going in unreleased gamemodes and editing FortniteGame.ini
+A Fortnite Cloudstorage Editor for going in unreleased gamemodes and editing DefaultGame.ini

 Tutorial:
 Step 1.
 Download And Unzip the Release